Tom Harkin: Early life, education, and early political career

 Harkin was born in Cumming, Iowa.
 His father, Patrick Francis Harkin, an Irish American, was a coal miner, and his mother, Franciska Frances Valentine (née Berčič), was a Slovene immigrant who died when he was ten.
 Harkin has three half-siblings on his mother's side from her first marriage in Iowa to fellow Slovenian Valentine Brelih.
 Frances was born in Suha, Slovenia to Jakob and Marija (born Jugovec).
 He still maintains his childhood house, where he and his five siblings were raised without hot running water or a furnace.
-He attended Dowling Catholic High School which is currently located in West Des Moines, Iowa.
+He attended Dowling Catholic High School which is located in West Des Moines, Iowa.

 Harkin attended Iowa State University on a Navy ROTC scholarship and became a member of Delta Sigma Phi fraternity.
 He graduated with a degree in government and economics in 1962, and served in the United States Navy as an active-duty jet pilot from 1962 to 1967.
 Harkin was stationed at Naval Air Facility Atsugi in Japan, where he ferried aircraft to and from the airbase that had been damaged in the Vietnam War and in operational and training accidents.
 He was also stationed for a time at Guantanamo Bay, where he flew missions in support of U-2 planes reconnoitering Cuba.
 After leaving active duty in 1967, he spent three years in the Ready Reserves, and transitioned into the Naval Reserves in 1970.
 He retired in 1989 with the rank of commander.

 In 1969, Harkin moved to Washington, D.C., and began work as an aide to Democratic U.S. Congressman Neal Smith.
 During his work for Smith, he accompanied a congressional delegation that went to South Vietnam in 1970.
 Harkin published photographs he took during the trip and a detailed account of the "Tiger cages" at Côn Đảo Prison in Life Magazine on July 17, 1970.
 The account exposed shocking, inhumane conditions and treatment to which prisoners were subjected.
 He received his Juris Doctor (J.D.) degree from The Catholic University of America's Columbus School of Law in 1972.